Crissle West

-Crissle West is an American writer and comedian.
+Crissle West (born September 16, 1982) is an American writer and comedian.
 She is best known as the co-host of the pop culture podcast The Read.
 She has starred in episodes of Drunk History, on which she has told the story of Harriet Tubman's work as a Union spy during the Civil War, as well as Marsha P. Johnson and the Stonewall riot.